WakiMak/trentent.github.io-forked/_posts/2017-05-01-citrix-storefront-pass-uri-parameters-to-an-application.md

 So, I need to make a few modifications.

   1. I need to hide all applications that are NOT my target application
-  2. I need to add the additional messaging &#8220;If your application does not appear within a few seconds, <span style="text-decoration: underline;">click to connect.</span>&#8221; with the underlined as a URL to our launcher.
+  2. I need to add the additional messaging "If your application does not appear within a few seconds, <span style="text-decoration: underline;">click to connect.</span>" with the underlined as a URL to our launcher.
-  3. I want to minimize the interface by hiding the toolbar. Â Since only one application will be displayed we do not need to see &#8220;All | Categories Â Search All Apps&#8221;
+  3. I want to minimize the interface by hiding the toolbar. Â Since only one application will be displayed we do not need to see "All | Categories Â Search All Apps"
-  4. I want to hide the &#8216;All Apps&#8217; text
+  4. I want to hide the 'All Apps' text
-  5. I want to hide &#8220;Details&#8221;, we&#8217;re going to keep this UI minimal.
+  5. I want to hide "Details", we're going to keep this UI minimal.

 The beauty of Storefront, in its current incarnation, is most of this is CSS modifications. Â I made the following modifications to the CSS to get my UI minimalized: